RTS1997/OD_device_controls/README.md

 python3 hector_vial-script_V1.py --time_exp 100 --calibration 1 --interval 30 --numOD 10
 ```

-'--time_exp' = Total experiment duration, at the moment it is always
+`--time_exp` = Total experiment duration, at the moment it is always

-'--required' = even though it is not needed by the calibration function.
+`--required` = even though it is not needed by the calibration function.

-'--calibration' = If set to 1, calibration is initiated.
+`--calibration` = If set to 1, calibration is initiated.

-'--interval' = Time each culture is measured during the calibration.
+`--interval` = Time each culture is measured during the calibration.

-'--numOD' = Number of OD cultures for calibration.
+`--numOD` = Number of OD cultures for calibration.

 3. The program will ask for the OD of the culture, then measure for the set duration.
 This will be done for all cultures.
-In the end the results are saved in the 'calibration_file.csv'.
+In the end the results are saved in the `calibration_file.csv`.

 The calibration file has the following structure: